Git is a fast decentralized version control system. Git is available for Windows, Linux, and macOS.

 git config --global merge.tool kdiff3

-Patches are rewriting instructions that can be applied to a set of files.
+Patches are rewriting instructions that Git can apply to a set of files.
 To apply a patch file that is open in Qt Design Studio, select Patch > Apply from Editor.

 To select the patch file to apply from the file system, select Apply from File.